A simplified version of the hydraulic system on a space shuttle consists of a directed graph, G, such that:

 * Nodes of this graph are labeled as tanks,jets, or junctions.

 * Every link between two nodes is labeled by a valve.

 * There are no paths in G between any two tanks.

 * For every jet there always is a path in G from a tank to this jet.

-We assume that in a state S a shuttle controller can open a valve V2 corresponding to a directed link <N1,N2> only if N1 is pressurized.
-(Note, a leaking valve can be opened.)
+We assume that in a state S a shuttle controller can open a valve V2 corresponding to a directed link <N1,N2> only if N1 is pressurized and not stuck.

 We assume that your program will contain the following input and output atoms:

 The graph should be described by the collection of ground atoms: